George Martin

 Sir George Henry Martin (3 January 1926 – 8 March 2016) was an English record producer, arranger, composer, conductor, and musician.
-He was commonly referred to as the "fifth Beatle" because of his extensive involvement in each of the Beatles' original albums.
+He was commonly referred to as the "fifth Beatle" due to his extensive involvement in each of the Beatles' original albums.
 Martin's formal musical expertise and interest in novel recording practices facilitated the group's rudimentary musical education and desire for new musical sounds to record.
-Most of their orchestral and string arrangements were written by Martin, and he played piano or keyboards on a number of their records.
+Most of their orchestral and string arrangements were written by Martin, and he played the piano or keyboards on a number of their records.
 Their collaborations resulted in popular, highly acclaimed records with innovative sounds, such as the 1967 album Sgt.
 Pepper's Lonely Hearts Club Band.

 Martin's career spanned more than sixty years in music, film, television and live performance.
 Before working with the Beatles and other pop musicians, he produced comedy and novelty records in the 1950s and early 1960s as the head of EMI's Parlophone label, working with Peter Sellers, Spike Milligan and Bernard Cribbins, among others.
 In 1965, he left EMI and formed his own production company, Associated Independent Recording.

 AllMusic has described Martin as the "world's most famous record producer".
 In his career, Martin produced 30 number-one hit singles in the United Kingdom and 23 number-one hits in the United States, winning six Grammy Awards.
 In recognition of his services to the music industry and popular culture, he was made a Knight Bachelor in 1996.

 Early years

 Martin was born on 3 January 1926 in North London to Henry ("Harry") and Bertha Beatrice (née Simpson) Martin.
 He had an older sister, Irene.
 In Martin's early years, the family lived modestly, first in Highbury and then Drayton Park.
 Harry worked as a craftsman carpenter in a small attic workshop, while Bertha cooked meals at a communal stove in their apartment building.
 In 1931, the family moved to Aubert Park in Highbury, where they lived with electricity for the first time.

 When he was six, Martin's family acquired a piano that sparked his interest in music.
-At eight years of age, he persuaded his parents that he should take piano lessons, but those ended after only six sessions because of a disagreement between his mother and the teacher.
+At eight years of age, he convinced his parents that he should take piano lessons, but those ended after only six sessions because of a disagreement between his mother and the teacher.
 Martin created his first piano composition, "The Spider's Dance", at age eight.
 Martin continued to learn piano on his own through his youth, building a working knowledge of music theory through his natural perfect pitch.

 I remember well the very first time I heard a symphony orchestra.
 I was just in my teens when Sir Adrian Boult brought the BBC Symphony Orchestra to my school for a public concert.
 It was absolutely magical.